 - This happens to characters from Darkstalkers when they are hit by an electric attack, but some don't have a skeleton to show when hit (for example, Pyron shows a constellation, Jedah shows runes, etc.).

-- Happens in a boss fight near the end of Donkey Kong Country 3: Dixie's Double Trouble.
+- Happens in a boss fight near the end of Donkey Kong Country 3: Dixie Kong's Double Trouble!.
 Just hit K.Rool's flight pack and he'll fall onto the electrified floor.

 - In Nexon's game, Dragon Nest, this happens if you or an enemy is affected by the "electrocuted" satus debuff.